DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcstatusbar-class.md

 ```

 ### <a name="parameters"></a>Parâmetros
- [in] *nIndex*
+*nIndex*<br/>
- Especifica o índice do painel ao qual você deseja atribuir uma nova cor do texto.
+[in] Especifica o índice do painel ao qual você deseja atribuir uma nova cor do texto.

- [in] *clrText*
+*clrText*<br/>
- Especifica a cor do texto.
+[in] Especifica a cor do texto.

- [in] *b Update*
+*b Update*<br/>
- Se for TRUE, atualize o conteúdo do painel imediatamente.
+[in] Se for TRUE, atualize o conteúdo do painel imediatamente.
 Caso contrário, não atualize o conteúdo do painel até que o painel é invalidado por outro método.

 ##  <a name="setpanewidth"></a>  CMFCStatusBar::SetPaneWidth
  Defina a largura do painel de barra de status.